Anmolgoel29/face_detection/readme.md

 -> know run a function using the harr-cascade var, detectMultiScale( <image> , <scaleFactor (compression amount)> , <minNeighbours (least number of faces to look along with the first detected face)> , <minSize (min size of a face)>)

+Main flow of the program would be as follows: load the known faces from the folder and then convert them into embeddings

+then one by one pick up all images from the media folder then extract faces and convert them into embeddings if there are no face matches we delete the file else we keep it.